-Kigali, population 965,398 (2009), is the capital and largest city of Rwanda.
-It is situated near the geographic center of the nation and has been the economic, cultural, and transport hub of Rwanda since it became capital at independence in 1962.
+Since 1962, Kigali city has been the economic, cultural, and transport hub of Rwanda since it became capital at independence.
 The main residence and offices of the President of Rwanda are located in the city, as are the government ministries.
-The city is coterminous with the province of Kigali City, which was enlarged in January 2006 as part of local government reorganization in the country.
-The city’s urban area covers about 70% of the municipal boundaries.
+The city is coterminous with the province of Kigali City, which was enlarged in January 2006, as part of local government reorganization in the country.

 Places to Visit in Rwanda